mlnotes2718/dbt-practice/DBT Notes.md

 ```

 **IMPORTANT NOTES:**
-- **The profile name has to be `profiles.yml`.**
+- **The name of the file that contains the profile configuration has to be `profiles.yml`.**
-- **The profile need to be located where you run `dbt init`, otherwise dbt will use to the default profile location.**
+- **The profile need to be located where you run `dbt init`, otherwise dbt will use to the default profile location at `/Users/USER/.dbt/profile.yml`.**

 **Where to put the profile:**
 - **We can place the `profiles.yml` at the root folder where we collected all different DBT projects.
 The profiles of additional DBT projects will be recorded under `profiles.yml`.**
 - **Alternatively, we can place the profile (`profiles.yml`) into each project folder.
-This means that each project folder contains one profile configuration.
-In this case you need to physically move the file `profiles.yml` to the project subMore will be explain under `dbt debug`.**
+This means that each project folder contains their own profile configuration.
+In this case you need to physically move the file `profiles.yml` to the project subfolder.**

-The command to run the initialization is `dbt init --profile <dbt-project-name-in-profiles>`.
-You can also run `dbt init` where it will ask you to enter the project name.
+The command to run the initialization is `dbt init --profile <dbt-profile-name>`.
+You can also run `dbt init` where it will ask you to enter the profile name.
 After that it will ask if you want to reset the profile configuration in your current profile.

 **Example**

 The following is a sample of the command output:
 ```text
 % dbt init --profile london_bicycle